billkellett/datastax-search-workshop/README.md

 ### Technical Take Aways

-DSE Search adds a critical capability that is not found in open-source Cassandra.
+DSE Search adds a crucial capability that is not found in open-source Cassandra.